Daquiver1/Frontend-Grading-Assignment/README.md

 npm start
 ```

-This will start the application on `localhost` at the default port.
+This will start the application on `localhost` at the default port(3000).

 ## Usage